 If you’re looking for something absolutely delectable – get the drinking chocolate, and be sure to top it off with absolutely insane toasted marshmallows (I swear, they’re huge!).
 (Mission) ✓

 37. Christopher Elbow Chocolates: An array of artisan chocolates in a range of fun and inventive flavors, from creamy creme brûlée to dark coffee cardamom.
 I mean, just look at them — how perfect and pretty are they?!
 So hard to bite into because they’re so cute!
 And plus, the signature chocolate bars make the perfect gift for just about anyone (or just as a lovely treat for yourself of course!).
 (Hayes Valley) ✓

 38. See’s Candies: Chocolate gifts and candy treats that are bound to leave your mouth watering.
 Head down to the candy counter and craft your own custom mixed box, where you can choose from an array signature chocolates, truffles, nuts, lollipops, and a whole heap of candies.
 Not sold?
 They hand out full-size samples.
 Enough said. (multiple locations) ✓

 39. Zanze’s Cheesecakes: A quaint bakery with a small menu of traditional cheesecakes, there are only a few flavor options but Zanze’s make each of them ever so well.
 With such a small menu the bakery can really focus on making their sugary treats extra scrumptious, and there’s just something so wonderful about the plain ole’ classic and original cheesecake.
 (Balboa Terrace)

 40. Original Joes: Two words – BUTTER CAKE.
-Okay, so this spot is actually an Italian restaurant (ohhh the ravioli).
+Okay, so this spot is actually an Italian restaurant in North Beach (ohhh the ravioli).
 BUT the butter cake is by far one of the best desserts in San Francisco, so I couldn’t leave it off this list.
 My friends have been gushing about it for ages, and once I tried it, I finally understood the ridiculous obsession.